JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/AWS Cloud Project/Readme.md

 1. Requirements for This Project

-2. Setting up Password Manager in AWS Cloud
+2. Deploy Password Manager to AWS Cloud

 3. Password Manager Configuration for HTTPS